steltenpower/RaceAgainstTheCar/README.md

 Staticly ...
 =============
 Put such a static picture under the nose of drivers, especially where they mingle, hoping to start a discussion.
-Perhaps a giant print above the door of elementary schools, for waiting parents to see.
+Perhaps a giant print above the door of <a href="https://duo.nl/open_onderwijsdata/primair-onderwijs/scholen-en-adressen/">elementary schools</a>, for waiting parents to see.
 Or on the floor of a big in- or outdoor playing space of that same school.
 Or similar spots at big employers

 ... or Interactively
 ====================